xayed7x/classy-mart/PROJECT_CONSTITUTION.md

 -   **Consequences:**
     -   **Pros:** 100% guaranteed data freshness in any production environment.
 Simpler codebase with fewer layers (no API routes for these pages).
 Security is robustly handled by Supabase RLS.
     -   **Cons:** Minor increase in client-side load.
 Exposes database query structure in the browser (deemed an acceptable risk for this internal tool due to strong RLS).

+### ADR-002: Checkout Form and UI Enhancements

+-   **Status:** Implemented
+-   **Context:** The checkout page required several updates to improve user experience and simplify the form.
+The email field was mandatory, the "division" field was redundant, the mobile back button was broken, and color swatches had inconsistent styling.
+-   **Decision:**
+    1. The email field on the checkout page was made optional to reduce friction during checkout.
+The backend was updated to handle `null` email values.
+    2. The "division" field was removed from the checkout form and the backend logic to simplify the address input.
+    3. The mobile back button on the checkout page was fixed to point to the homepage (`/`) instead of a non-existent `/products` page.
+    4. The border style of color swatches was standardized across the application (checkout page, cart drawer, product details) to match the product card's border for a consistent UI.
+-   **Consequences:**
+    -   **Pros:** Improved user experience during checkout, a cleaner and more consistent UI, and a more streamlined address form.
+    -   **Cons:** None.